dhdhxji/multi-paint/README.md

     }
   }
   ```
 * Size.
-Tell size of the pixmap to client
+Tell the size of the pixmap to the client
   ```json
   {
     "command": {